qfish/XAlign/README.md

 ## What's XAlign

 Here are some example alignment patterns.
 Of course you can make your own.
-The pattern file is here:  `main/main/patterns.plist`, the patterns are regular expression.
+The pattern file is here:  `main/main/patterns.plist`, the patterns are based on regular expression.
 Just try it yourself.

 ### Align by equals sign
 ![Equal](http://github.so/XAlign/images/equal.gif)